How to write accessible web content

 Headings help people:

-- go directly to the section they need
+• go straight to the section they need

 This is especially important for people who:

-When headings are missing, unordered, or unclear, content is harder to read, navigate, and use.
+When headings are missing, unclear, or structured incorrectly, content becomes harder to read and navigate for everyone.

 Writing descriptive headings

 Effective headings are specific, concise, and written in plain English.
-They clearly explain what a section contains and should make sense on their own.
+Each heading should explain what the section contains and make sense on its own.

 Do: